-- 1. The Commission shall be assisted by the committee established under Article 11 of Council Regulation (EEC) No 2408/92 of 23 July 1992 on access for Community air carriers to intra-Community air routes 1. - 2.
+- 1. The Commission shall be assisted by the committee established pursuant to Article 11 of Council Regulation (EEC) No 2408/92 of 23 July 1992 on access for Community air carriers to intra Community air routes (1). - 2.
 Where reference is made to this paragraph, Articles 3 and 7 of Decision 1999/468/EC shall apply, having regard to the provisions of Article 8 thereof. - 3.
-The Committee shall adopt its rules of procedure.
+The Committee shall adopt its Rules of Procedure.